xylo04/betthefarm/README.md

 # Bet The Farm!

 A calculator app for the BEST Robotics 2016 game.
+Hosted at https://betthefarm-142518.appspot.com/.

 ## Install the Polymer-CLI